 Now on to the debate of farmed-raised versus wild salmon (when did food get so darn complicated???
 Fish just used to be fish!).

-While farm-raised salmon is fattier than wild salmon, most of the time it can be full of poor quality omega 6 fatty acids in lieu of life-giving anti-inflammatory omega 3s.
+While farm-raised salmon is fattier than wild salmon, most of the time it can be full of poor quality omega 6 fatty acids instead of life-giving anti-inflammatory omega 3s.

 Quarters are close and can require antibiotics to ward off infection (passed onto the consumer of that fish) and they are often fed dye pellets to give them the color of natural salmon, which means you aren’t getting the antioxidant power of real salmon.